funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 As a demonstration we will create a counter application that also needs access to an external dependency to store the counter value to a "fake" local storage.

-A simple example, but it serves to illustrate the simplicity of `StateNotifier` as well its benefits.
+A simple example, but it serves to illustrate the simplicity of `StateNotifier` as well as its benefits.

 ## Before we begin